- Kidney stones are hard clumps of crystals that form in your kidneys.

 - Bigger stones can be managed with medicine or surgery.

 Urine contains many waste chemicals which can clump together into hard crystals.
 These hard crystals are kidney stones.
 They can range in size from as small as a grain of sand to as big as a golf ball.

 There are many types of kidney stones.
 They can be made from:

 - calcium oxalate

 Less common types of kidney stones are called struvite stones or cystine stones.

-Kidney stones form from crystals in the urine (wee).
-They can be painful and sometimes serious.
-It is important to see your doctor if you think you might have one.
+Kidney stones can be painful and are sometimes serious.
+You should see your doctor if you think you might have a kidney stone.

 If you have kidney stones, you may also: